cs109/2015/pages/syllabus.md

 **Regrading Policy**

 It is very important to us that all assignments are properly graded.
 If you believe there is an error in your assignment grading, please submit an explanation via email to us (the staff mailing list) **within 7 days of receiving the grade**.
 No regrade requests will be accepted orally, and no regrade requests will be accepted more than 7 days after the grades for the assignment have been sent out.
+The teaching staff will re-examine your entire assignment.
+So your score may go up, stay the same, or go down.

 **Guest Lecture Attendance**